-The mission of the Northwest Portland Area Indian Health Board is to eliminate health disparities and improve the quality of life of American Indians and Alaska Natives by supporting Northwest Tribes in their delivery of culturally appropriate, high quality healthcare.
 The old people tell us to be careful in the decisions that we make today, as they will impact the seventh generation - our grandchildren's grandchildren.
 It was the spirit behind this teaching that guides our organization's mission and goals.